KovalBohdan-0/TaskOverFlow/README.md

     Update API endpoints if necessary in the Angular service files.
     Run ng serve to start the frontend server.

+Docker Compose Setup

+    Navigate to the root directory.
+    Configure the .web.env (create in root) and docker-compose.yml files as necessary.
+        APP_DOMAIN=...
+        DATASOURCE=...
+        GOOGLE_CLIENT_ID=...
+        GOOGLE_CLIENT_SECRET=...
+        JWT_SECRET=...
+        MAILPASS=...
+        PGPASSWORD=...
+        PGUSERNAME=...
+        SENDER_MAIL=...
+        REDIRECT_DOMAIN=...

+    Run docker-compose up to start the application.
+    Access the application at http://localhost:4200 by default.

 Access the application at http://localhost:4200 by default.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>